 Ordinarily Available - Band 2 Description of need Child experiences difficulties which have a mild impact on access to learning, and for which direct specialist support/supervision is required occasionally during the day.
-Difficulties known to be commonly associated with physical impairment/s and physically disabling conditions: Accessing the physical environment Using equipment and facilities safely Taking part in learning tasks and assessments Doing practical tasks and activities (e.g. food technology) Recording ideas and thoughts legibly or to time Achieving independent work Developing self care skills Communicating with others Managing fatigue and pain Managing associated or additional healthcare needs Interacting socially Processing and regulating sensory information Developing positive social emotional mental health (SEMH) and wellbeing Achieving/maintaining the required pace of lessons Completing the required pace of lessons Completing the required experiences in the time available (due to time missed for health related absence and appointments) Assessment & Planning Children should have an individual education plan (see recommended 'My SEN Support Plan'), which identifies Physical needs as a primary need.
+Difficulties known to be commonly associated with physical impairment/s and physically disabling conditions: Accessing the physical environment Using equipment and facilities safely Taking part in learning tasks and assessments Doing practical tasks and activities (e.g. food technology) Recording ideas and thoughts legibly or to time Achieving independent work Developing self care skills Communicating with others Managing fatigue and pain Managing associated or additional healthcare needs Interacting socially Processing and regulating sensory information Developing positive social emotional mental health (SEMH) and wellbeing Achieving/maintaining the required pace of lessons Completing the required experiences in the time available (due to time missed for health related absence and appointments) Assessment & Children should have an individual education plan (see recommended 'My SEN Support Plan'), which identifies Planning Physical needs as a primary need.
 This should be reviewed at least termly.
+Children and their parents/carers should be involved in agreeing SMART targets (see 'My SMART targets' guidance)

-Children and their parents/carers should be involved in agreeing SMART targets (see 'My SMART targets' guidance) and should know how progress will be measured.
+- and should know how progress will be measured.
 Targets should be focussed predominantly on physical skills and independence.
 Provision should be directly related to targets and area of need.
 SENCos should be providing advice and guidance to the class/subject teacher/s.
 Individualised transition planning may be required.
-Recommended Provision & Interventions Nb List is common to Bands 1 & 2 Flexible groupings Peer buddy support Alternative methods of recording available Adapted equipment (e.g. writing slope, pencil grips, adapted rulers, adapted scissors/cutting equipment etc) Additional time to complete activities Regular planned rest breaks to prevent against fatigue Access to resources that support independence Access to appropriate seating/workstation to maximise function and promote both comfort and independence Small group support to develop physical skills Complete risk assessment if any manual handling is required Moving &amp; Grooving Foot supports ERIC Caring cutlery Plate guards Adapted PE equipment PD Net strategies (https://pdnet.org.uk/) Access to appropriately adapted toileting facilities Physical Management plans and approaches recommended by Occupational Therapy and/or Physiotherapy Adult support & ratios Supported within the mainstream class group with the usual adult:child ratios.
-Some daily low level and occasional small group or individualised additional support alongside reasonable adjustments and peer support.
+Recommended Flexible groupings Provision & Peer buddy support Alternative methods of recording available Interventions Adapted equipment (e.g. writing slope, pencil grips, adapted rulers, adapted scissors/cutting equipment etc) Nb List is common to Additional time to complete activities Bands 1 & 2 Regular planned rest breaks to prevent against fatigue Access to resources that support independence Access to appropriate seating/workstation to maximise function and promote both comfort and independence Small group support to develop physical skills Complete risk assessment if any manual handling is required Moving & Grooving Fact away and a Foot supportsERIC Caring cutleryPlate guards Adapted PE equipment PD Net strategies (https://pdnet.org.uk/) Access to appropriately adapted toileting facilities Physical Management plans and approaches recommended by Occupational Therapy and/or Physiotherapy , seed seed of the analysis and approaches recommended by cocapational metapy and of this society Adult support & Supported within the mainstream class group with the usual adult:child ratios. ratios Some daily low level and occasional small group or individualised additional support alongside reasonable adjustments and peer support.